 A Brief History of Mersea Island

-Mersea during Celtic times had a fairly steady and settled population, living mainly by farming and fishing.
+Mersea during Celtic times (about 600BC to 43AD) had a fairly steady and settled population, living mainly by farming and fishing.
 There can still be seen on Mersea several of the famous Red Hills, which mainly exist on the Essex coast.
 These heaps of burnt soil, some covering wide areas, are the remains of Celtic salt workings.
 Also pottery was probably made in conjunction with salt panning, examples may be seen in the Colchester Museum.
 Many oyster shells have also been found by these sites indicating the long popularity of the Mersea Native Oyster.
 The Island was mainly wooded at this time and probably one of the 'hards' on the island was used for trading by water to the main land.

 Mersea entered written history with the Romans who built themselves brick and stone establishments.
 Mosaics have been found including a large mosaic floor in the area of West Mersea Church and West Mersea Hall.
 Also Mersea's most famous existing Roman relic, the Barrow, which is situated beside the East Mersea Road at the north end of Dawes Lane.
 Originally 60 feet high and 300 feet in diameter, this mound enclosed a brick tomb with a burial casket made of lead about 2 feet square by 2 feet tall.
 Within the casket was a green glass bowl containing the cremated remains of an adult.
 This casket is now on exhibition in Mersea Museum.
 The lead container was welded, a technique which was not rediscovered for many years after.
 The Barrow is believed to have been erected in the first Century A.D. in honour of a local chieftain or important and wealthy person, this being a Celtic habit though cremation was a Roman practice.

 For more information on the Barrow, see Mersea Barrow